Gianluca MANZO

 I am the author (in French) of La spirale des inégalités (PUPS, 2009), and of Agent-based Models and Causal Inference (Wiley & Sons, 2022); I am also the editor of Analytical Sociology: Actions and Networks (Wiley, 2014), and of the Research Handbook on Analytical sociology (Edward Elgar Publishing, 2021).
 My work has appeared in several internationally well-established sociological journals including Sociological Methods and Research, European Sociological Review, Journal of Mathematical Sociology, European Journal of Sociology, Quality and Quantity, Comparative Social Research, and Revue Française de Sociologie.
 I also published in interdisciplinary journals, like Social Science Information, and outside sociology, my research appeared in the Journal of Archaeological Method and Theory and the Journal of Artificial Societies and Social Simulation.

-My article « Educational Choices and Social Interactions: A Formal Model and a Computational Test » published in Comparative Social Research (2013) received in 2014 the Mathematical Sociology Outstanding Article Award by the Mathematical Sociology Section of the American Sociological Association.
-My article « Analytical sociology and Its Critics » published in European Journal of Sociology (2010) was awarded in 2012 a “special mention of the jury” (“Best Junior Theorist Paper”) by the Sociological Theory Research Committee of the International Sociological Association.
+My article « Educational Choices and Social Interactions: A Formal Model and a Computational Test » published in Comparative Social Research (2013) received in 2014 the Mathematical Sociology Outstanding Article Award by the American Sociological Association (Mathematical Sociology Section).
+My article « Analytical sociology and Its Critics » published in European Journal of Sociology (2010) was awarded in 2012 a “special mention” (for the Best Junior Theorist Paper) by the International Sociological Association (Sociological Theory Research Committee).

 At Sorbonne University, I am the director of the Master program in Sociology since 2022 as well as the deputy director (for sociology) of the doctoral school “Concepts and Languages” (ED433); from 2012 to 2016, and again from 2021 to 2025, I was a member of the scientific committee for sociology and law (section 36) of the CNRS.